04-02-2025 14:21

 So how big is the problem managing currency risks?

 Currency fluctuations are also a threat to small and mid-sized businesses, but according to Nordea’s study done in late 2020, too many SME’s underestimate their currency risks.
-Businesses with turnovers above 2M Euro and fair level of imports and exports say that they’ve experienced unexpected financial losses caused by currency fluctuations during the COVID-19 pandemic.
-However, close to half of the SME’s have not protected themselves against this, and the survey indicates that the biggest barriers for managing the risk have to do with lack of time and know-how.
+Businesses with turnovers above EUR 2M and a fair level of imports and exports said they had experienced unexpected financial losses caused by currency fluctuations during the COVID-19 pandemic.
+However, close to half of the SME’s had not protected themselves against this, and the survey showed that the biggest barriers for managing the risk had to do with lack of time and know-how.

-On the flip side, managing your currency risks can bring your business benefits:
+On the flip side, managing your currency risks can bring your business benefits, including:

 • Protection for your cash flow and profit margins